bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 Automating deployment with a **CI/CD pipeline** enhances efficiency by streamlining application updates, bug patches reducing errors.

-OpenShift integrates with **Tekton**, empowering you to create robust CI/CD systems.
+- **Tekton** – OpenShift integrates with **Tekton**, empowering you to create robust CI/CD systems.
 With Tekton, pipeline workflows can be defined in YAML format, introducing the concept of "pipeline as code."
 This makes pipelines reusable, version-controlled, and easily manageable.
 Tekton's predefined pipeline configurations are available in the [Tekton pipeline templates](https://github.com/bcgov/pipeline-templates).

-For multi-cluster management, OpenShift provides ArgoCD, which uses Git as the "source of truth" for declarative infrastructure and application configurations.
+- **ArgoCD** - For multi-cluster management, OpenShift provides ArgoCD, which uses Git as the "source of truth" for declarative infrastructure and application configurations.
 Learn more about [ArgoCD](https://github.com/bcgov/openshift-wiki/blob/b1a4e6db91932fd3f29705a5c8ee44983abf8763/docs/ArgoCD/argocd_info.md)  along with [CI/CD pipeline templates](../automation-and-resiliency/cicd-pipeline-templates-for-private-cloud-teams.md).

 ### 2. Version management in Continuos Deployment (CD)